 To drive safely, you must be a good physical and mental condition every time you climb into the driver’s seat.
 Even very slight physical, mental or emotional problems can have catastrophic consequences, as operating a vehicle always involves managing several different tasks at the same time.
 For instance:

-An emotional impairmentcaused by a personal issue which results in anger, anxiety or distress will prevent you from effectively evaluating danger and making rational decisions.
+An emotional impairment caused by a personal issue that results in anger, anxiety or distress will prevent you from effectively evaluating danger and making rational decisions.

 If you are affected by any of these issues– do not drive.
 You will endanger yourself and every other road user in the vicinity by doing so.

 A big part of becoming a safe and responsible driver is learning when not to drive.
 It pays to remember that while driving, you are operating a heavy, powerful, lethal object and that minor errors made behind the wheel can result in serious injury, destruction and death.
 Teen drivers are notoriously bad at knowing when not to drive and as such, are far more likely to be involved in crashes and collisions.

 Every time you reach for your car keys, ask yourself: “Am I physically, mentally and emotionally prepared for this task?”.
 If you are at all uncertain about the answer, do not drive.
 Instead, call a cab, ask a friend to pick you up, use public transport, walk to your destination or simply stay home!
 Choosing one of these alternatives might seem like an enormous inconvenience when you were intent on driving, but none of these options are as “inconvenient” as being involved in a car crash.